trolldbois/pytan/EXAMPLES/PYTAN_API/README.MD.md

   * create_question_from_json.py: Export a question object to a JSON file, then create a new question object from the exported JSON file.
 Questions can not be deleted, so do not delete it.
 This will, in effect, 're-ask' a question.
   * create_whitelisted_url_from_json.py: Export a whitelisted url object to a JSON file, adding ' test1' to the url_regex of the whitelisted url before exporting the JSON file and deleting any pre-existing whitelisted url with the same (new) name, then create a new whitelisted url object from the exported JSON file
   * create_group_from_json.py: Export a group object to a JSON file, adding ' API TEST' to the name of the group before exporting the JSON file and deleting any pre-existing group with the same (new) name, then create a new group object from the exported JSON file
-  * deploy_action_simple.py: Deploy an action against all computers using human strings.
+  * deploy_action_simple.py: Deploy an action against all computers using human strings and use Server Side Export when performing a GetResultData
   * deploy_action_simple_without_results.py: Deploy an action against all computers using human strings, but do not get the completed results of the job -- return right away with the deploy action object.
   * deploy_action_simple_against_windows_computers.py: Deploy an action against only windows computers using human strings.
 This requires passing in an action filter
   * deploy_action_with_params_against_windows_computers.py: Deploy an action with parameters against only windows computers using human strings.
 This will use the Package 'Custom Tagging - Add Tags' and supply two parameters.
 The second parameter will be ignored because the package in question only requires one parameter.